 Watch: Ozan Kabak - Bundesliga's TAG Heuer Rookie of the Season for 2018/19

-His numbers harden up the suspicion that Stuttgart have snared another gem: 64 per cent of aerial challenges won, he came out on top in 60 per cent of challenges overall, and completed 84 per cent of passes.
+His numbers harden up the suspicion that Stuttgart, and now Schalke, have snared another gem: 64 per cent of aerial challenges won, he came out on top in 60 per cent of challenges overall, and completed 84 per cent of passes.
 By comparison, Mats Hummels' stats were 66, 68 and 91 in the same categories.

 But the 2014 FIFA World Cup winner was playing for the title-winners and is 11 years older than Kabak.
 It doesn't take too much stretching of the imagination to think the Turkey U18 international will be at least that good in a decade's time.